Proton Therapy for Prostate Cancer

 In addition to cancer survival outcomes, we believe that quality-of-life outcomes will be important to examine to definitively compare proton therapy to IMRT.
 These quality-of-life factors include impacts of these treatments on men’s urinary, bowel, and sexual functions.

 At SCCA, we see this as a great opportunity to lead clinical trials to help define the future role of proton therapy in prostate cancer.
-SCCA researchers are members of the Proton Collaborative Group (PCG), a nonprofit, working association of more than 80 community and research center physicians that is currently designing multicenter proton clinical trials.
+SCCA researchers are members of the Proton Collaborative Group (PCG), a nonprofit, working association of more than 80 community and research center physicians that is currently conducting multicenter proton clinical trials in prostate, breast and lung cancer.

 Research into Potential Benefits